-Jessica is my teenage daughter, born with a devastating neurological condition called tuberous sclerosis that has caused what I call enormous destruction in her life, body, and brain, and which she mostly shrugs off as “my life’s adventure, different from yours.”
+Jessica is my young adult daughter, born with a devastating neurological condition called tuberous sclerosis that has caused what I call enormous destruction in her life, body, and brain, and which she mostly shrugs off as “my life’s adventure, different from yours.”
 This is because she is a great deal wiser than I am.

 When people say, “I read your story,” I never ask “Which story?” because I always know this is the one they mean: